Want to control bad breath? Don’t ignore your tongue!

 Why take care of your tongue?

 It is important to take care of your tongue, just like any other part of your mouth, by cleaning it properly and having it examined during your regular dental visits.
 At every oral health check-up, your dentist should look at your tongue for signs of potential cancer.
 During the exam, the soft tissue in your mouth, including the lips and gums, should also be examined.
+If you do not have a regular dentist to go to, especially in times of emergency, you may want to contact Rincon Family Dentistry or similar practices in your area to set up an appointment and go through the best steps to take for oral health that the whole family can use.

 So the next time you are in for your cleaning, remember to stick your tongue out and say aah!